anderzzz/fjarrsyn/docs/source/fjarrsyn_outline.rst

 Mutation is a property of the Agent System Manager (ASM), see further below, but it can be specifically applied to a given Agent.
-An example of a real-world function that can be modelled as a Mutation is a random mutation to the genetic code of an Agent or the physical degradation of a semiconductor with time.
+An example of a real-world function that can be modelled as a Mutation is a random mutation to the genetic code of an Agent or the continuous thermal degradation of a semiconductor with time.

 A *Compulsion* is a Principle that alters the Resource of an Agent.
 The Compulsion is a property of the Agent System Manager (ASM), see further below,